SFDO-Community-Sprints/DLRS-Documentation/docs/Cookbook/index.md

 - **Variations:** Ways that you can adjust the recipe to get other similar results (example: get the last or most recent date of an event as well as the first date).

-- **See also:** Links to similar recipes elsewhere in the cookbook.
+- **See also:** Links to similar recipes elsewhere in the cookbook...

 ### Credits